Borg668/True1984/content/post/ampw1.md

 draft: false
 ---

 I am going to study and develop ideas for creating solutions for making live better for everyone.
-This includes you!
+This includes you!!!

 Topics might include encouraging  people to colaborate with opponents to reach a common goal without sacrificing individual principles.